onlyoneaman/minidev-tools/components/about/url-decoder.md

 Javascript URL decoding: decodeURIComponent(encoded_string)

 How to encode and decode url online?
-To encode URL online mini tools URL encoding online tool
+To encode URL online minidev.tools URL encoding online tool

-And to decode URL online mini tools URL decoding online tool provides this feature.
+And to decode URL online minidev.tools URL decoding online tool provides this feature.

 Is this URL decoder safe & secure?
 Yes, this URL encoder is safe & secure.
 We do not save any of your data in server.
 Neither the data is visible to any 3rd party.